isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

     limit 1) where b.amount < 0;
 ```

-As I complete my list of patters I get a `category` assigned to everything.
+As I complete my list of patterns I get a `category` assigned to everything.

 That enables me to ask questions: